 Many anglers will find fishing for red drum very similar to fishing on inland rivers and lakes.
 They love to chase top water baits and most freshwater bass tackle, so bring your best lures and plenty of sunscreen, because as the weather gets hotter, so do the red fish.

 Hiring a guide is the way to go, especially if you want to familiarize yourself with fishing in coastal North Carolina or if you’re new to the sport.
 Most guides carry blanket North Carolina fishing licenses, they all carry adequate safety gear and they know the tides, weather and fishing holes.
-But, if you want to go it on your own, many marinas rent boats or you can bring your own, or you can try something new like kayak or paddleboard fishing (two new challenges in their own right).
+But if you want to try it solo, bring your own boat or rent one from a marina.
+Or even try something new like kayak or paddleboard fishing, two new challenges in their own right.

 If you decide to bring a boat, be sure to get the proper fishing licenses from the North Carolina Division of Marine Fisheries (licenses are available online or at most sporting goods stores), a chart of the area and a tide chart.
 Shallow drafting boats work best in marsh creeks, especially when they’re outfitted with an electric trolling motor.